eworm-de/routeros-scripts/contrib/telegram.md

     /save next Another satisfied user. 😊 Next, please!

+#### Notename

+    /save notename The `notename` is just an example from my note listing.
+Use the literal name of the note you want to see!

 #### Off-topic

     /save off-topic Please note this group is not about MikroTik RouterOS in general, but [RouterOS Scripts](https://rsc.eworm.de/).
 Your request is not about scripting at all, so please discuss somewhere else.
 See the [MikroTik RouterOS users (english)](https://t.me/RouterOS_users_english) group or official Mikrotik forums (https://forum.mikrotik.com/).